 Steps for Finding a Real Estate Agent in Seattle

 Step 1 – Get Recommendations: Ask your friends, co-workers, social media, and your tribe for who they used and what their experience was like working with their favorite real estate agent.

 Step 2 – Go To Some Open Houses: Some amazing real estate agents are hanging out in open houses in neighborhoods you care about.
 Explore and see if there is someone out there that is a good fit for you.

 Step 3 – Investigate Online: Investigate your friends’ recommendations online.
-Do these amazing real estate brokers work for reputable brands, are their reviews online you can read, etc… See below for more dteail.
+Do these amazing real estate brokers work for reputable brands, are there reviews online you can read, etc. (See below for more detail!)

-Step 4 – Interview: Interview three agents that seem like a good fit for you from what you have researched online.
-Below are some great questions to ask when finding a real estate agent in Seattle.
+Step 4 – Interview: Interview three agents that seem like a good fit for you based on what you have researched online.
+Below are some great questions to ask when searching for a real estate agent in Seattle.

 What Should You Investigate When Finding a Real Estate Agent in Seattle?

 When narrowing the field, look at agents’ web presence to consider these three factors: experience, expertise, and personality.

 How Much Experience Does The Real Estate Agent Have?